NVIDIA/TensorRT/README.md

 Join the [TensorRT and Triton community](https://www.nvidia.com/en-us/deep-learning-ai/triton-tensorrt-newsletter/) and stay current on the latest product updates, bug fixes, content, best practices, and more.

+# Agentic Coding Skills
+Various skills related to TensorRT usage and benchmarking are available [here](.agents/skills).
+For installation, refer to the instructions of your preferred coding agent.

 # Prebuilt TensorRT Python Package

 We provide the TensorRT Python package for an easy installation. \